John Gillies (doctor)

-John Calum Macdonald Gillies OBE FRCGP FRCPE FRSE is a medical doctor who worked as general practitioner (GP) and who is the Depute Director of the Scottish School of Primary Care.
-He was formerly the chair of the Scottish Council of the Royal College of General Practitioners (RCGP) from November 2010 to November 2014.
+John Calum Macdonald Gillies OBE FRCGP FRCPE FRSE is a medical doctor and honorary professor at the University of Edinburgh.
+He worked as general practitioner (GP) and was formerly the chair of the Scottish Council of the Royal College of General Practitioners (RCGP) from 2010 to 2014 and was Depute Director of the Scottish School of Primary Care.

 Early career

 Gillies was born in North Uist, Scotland.
 He studied at the University of Edinburgh, qualifying in medicine in 1975.
 Gilles travelled to Africa, working as a District Medical Officer in Ntcheu District Hospital, Malawi for 3 years.
 He gained his Membership of the Royal College of Physicians (MRCP) in 1978.

-General principal
+GP principal

 Gillies returned to the United Kingdom and trained in general practice, gaining his Membership of the Royal College of General Practitioners (MRCGP) in 1985.
 From 1985 he worked as a GP principal in Glenluce, Wigtownshire.
 He then moved to Selkirk in the Scottish Borders in 1996 where he worked for the 16 years in until he retired from clinical practise in 2012.
 During the latter part of this time he was working as a GP trainer.